 Start and End at Basecamp

-The group is at Basecamp only at the beginning and end of the expedition, and at the transition between the service and mountain sections.
+The group is at Basecamp only at the beginning and end of the expedition.

 The canyons, the service and the mountains brought new experiences and meaning, yet the mountains provided an environment in which all my lessons and experiences came together.
 The hikes in the mountains opened my eyes to my own strengths both physically and as a leader, and provided a new appreciation for these activities, journeys and the wilderness.
 The times in which the instructors recognized my strengths were reassuring and motivating.
 But also, when the instructors forced you to learn without assistance were more memorable because it pushed me out of my comfort zone into a place where they knew I would succeed despite the obstacles and danger.
 This is why a leadership course is the most meaningful of all the courses.Isabelle, participant